 - You can top them with a sprinkle of either crushed nuts or sea salt.

 There are a couple of things you can do with leftover melted chocolate:

-- You can continue with a few more dates until the chocolate is completely gone.
+- You can continue with a few more dates until the chocolate disappears.